Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 ### Update Pi
 • After flashing, it is always recommended to update and upgrade  the OS.
+• This process will likely take some time to complete.
 ```
 sudo apt update && sudo apt -y full-upgrade
 ```